The wheel of time makes a big difference in wine body and flavor.

 Perigee is a Cabernet-focused Bordeaux-style blend.
 For 2018 the mix is 50% Cabernet Sauvignon, 16% Merlot, 16% Cabernet Franc, and 9% each of Petit Verdot and Malbec.
 In 2015 the blend stays true to the style, but the percentages vary slightly.
 Both vintages were aged for 22 months in small French barrels and have ABV of 14.5%.

-Another important note on the differences of aged and newer wine: your food selection is key.
+Another important note on the differences between aged and newer wine: your food selection is key.
 For big, bold reds with a heavy tannic structure, you need to match it with bold flavors, perhaps a grilled steak.
 The fat and juices help soften the tannins.
 With an aged wine, you are dealing with subtle and delicate flavors that could get bowled over by strong flavors.
 Go for roasted or baked dishes with subtle sauces that won’t compete with your fine wine.

 Head To Head

 The first thing to note is that both of these bottles are wonderful.
 At a price point of $57, Perigee delivers an upscale wine experience and won’t break the bank.
-The grapes come from the award-wining Seven Hills Vineyard using the most distinguished blocks.
+The grapes come from the award-winning Seven Hills Vineyard using the most distinguished blocks.
 It is one of the warmest vineyard locations for L’Ecole and it allows even the late-maturing grapes to ripe fully.
-That’s important since more than a third of the blend comes from Cabernet Franc, Petit Verdot and Malbec.
+That’s important since more than a third of the blend comes from Cabernet Franc, Petit Verdot, and Malbec.

 In 2015, Walla Walla experienced its warmest vintage on record.
 The heat means the 2015 Perigee has lower acidity, but what is lost there it gains in aromatics.
-Aromas of blueberry and tobacco lead into toasted oak, leather and cranberry characteristics.
-This is a fully-realized, gorgeous wine to savor.
+Aromas of blueberry and tobacco lead into toasted oak, leather, and cranberry characteristics.
+This is a fully realized, gorgeous wine to savor.

 Both wines have limited production of less than 1,500 cases.
 The 2018 is the current vintage and thanks to L’Ecole’s library program a small number of 2015 bottles are available for sale at $73.
 You’ll need to contact the winery and there is a two-bottle limit.

-In closing I’ll share my most important lesson on aging wine.
+In closing, I’ll share my most important lesson on aging wine.
 Buy multiple bottles.
 We don’t host galas for hundreds of people, so it doesn’t make sense for us to purchase cases of wine.
 However, buying two or three bottles allows you to enjoy one now and let the others age gracefully in your cellar or cooler.

 Full disclosure: These wines were received as a marketing sample.